Broccoli – Proven Help For Weight Loss

 To begin with, broccoli and other vegetables like it, referred to as cruciferous vegetables, are proven to help lower the risk of cancer.
-While broccoli can be effective at cutting the risk of all types of cancer, it is believed to be particularly effective at fighting lung cancer and colon cancer thanks to the healthy sulforaphane it contains.
+While it can be effective at cutting the risk of all types of cancer, it is believed to be particularly effective at fighting lung cancer and colon cancer thanks to the healthy sulforaphane it contains.

 And, let’s face it; if you’re dealing with cancer, you’re not going to care a thing about your weight or much of anything, which is why this health benefit of broccoli is one of the best and most important- it can potentially help you to live a long and healthy life.

-Broccoli Is Packed With Water
+Broccoli Packed With Water